 I watched a group of girls giggle as they snapped a selfie on their Samsung, while three little boys sprinted across the outer courtyard, seemingly oblivious to the heat of the sun hitting the pavers below their bare feet.
 Inside, men and women, separated by a barrier were kneeling in prayer under the 45m wide dome.
 The women’s hijabs created a rainbow effect, their handbags carefully lined up in front of them.
 I watched intently from the gallery above.

 Non-muslim visitors must sign-in on entry and will be given a guided tour.
 Ensure you are dressed appropriately to visit the mosque.
 You will need to leave your shoes at the entrance or carry them inside in a bag and store them in the cloakroom.
 If you are a not properly covered you will be provided with a gown to wear.

 The Jakarta Cathedral is just across the road from the Istiqlal Mosque.
 The ground level of the Neo-Gothic structure is where worshippers gather for traditional mass, the upper level acts as the Jakarta Cathedral Museum, with relics from Catholic practices in the Dutch East Indies and history of Catholicism.

 Just around the corner is Merdeka Square, the world’s largest square at five times the size of Place de la Concorde in Paris.
 It’s there you’ll find the 137-metre tall obelisk-shaped National Monument.

 Bogor Botanical Gardens

 If you are in Jakarta for more than a few days, you may want a break from the city crush.
-About 2 hours drive south is Bogor, Indonesia’s third largest city.
-Visit the Presidential Museum, wander the 87-hectare Bogor Botanical Gardens and stop in for lunch with a view back across the the gardens at Grand Garden Cafe.
+About 2 hours drive south is Bogor, Indonesia’s third-largest city.
+Visit the Presidential Museum, wander the 87-hectare Bogor Botanical Gardens and stop in for lunch with a view back across the gardens at Grand Garden Cafe.

 Where to Eat in Jakarta